+- 1. Identification of different tree species

-- 1. Nursery layout and other nursery techniques. - 2.
-Nursery technology for Teak and Sandal. - 3.
-Nursery technology for Rose wood. - 4.
-Nursery technology for Eucalyptus. - 5.
-Nursery technology for Casuarina. - 6.
-Nursery technology for Bamboo and Acacia. - 7.
-Nursery technology for TBO's. - 8.
-Visit to a forest nursery to study the Nursery techniques. - 9.
-Visit to an agro-forestry model unit. - 10.
-Clonal propagation techniques for forest trees. - 11.
-Practicing tree planting techniques. - 12.
-Practicing tending and cultural operations in forest plantations. - 13.
-Visit to Pulp and paper manufacturing industry. - 14.
-Study of plywood production technology visit to plywood industry. - 15.
-Study of match manufacturing process visit to matchwood industry. - 16.
+- 2. Nursery layout and other nursery techniques.

+- 3. Nursery technology for Teak and Sandal.

+- 4. Nursery technology for Rose wood.

+- 5. Nursery technology for Eucalyptus.

+- 6. Nursery technology for Casuarina.

+- 7. Nursery technology for Bamboo and Acacia.

+- 8. Nursery technology for TBO's.

+- 9. Visit to a forest nursery to study the Nursery techniques.

+- 10. Visit to an agro-forestry model unit.

+- 11. Clonal propagation techniques for forest trees.

+- 12. Practicing tree planting techniques.

+- 13. Practicing tending and cultural operations in forest plantations. - 14.
+Diameter measurements using calipers and tape, diameter measurements of forked, buttressed, fluted and leaning trees.
+Height measurement of standing trees by shadow method, single pole method and hypsometer. - 15.
+Visit to Pulp and paper manufacturing industry. - 16.
+Study of plywood production technology visit to plywood industry. - 17.
+Study of match manufacturing process visit to matchwood industry. - 18.
 Visit to a NWFP value addition unit.